sparkflows/sparkflows-docs/docs/user-guide/data-preparation/transforms.rst

 Transforms
 ==========

-Fire Insights provides an array of processors for transformation of data.
+Sparkflows provides an array of processors for transformation of data.

-Data Transformation Processors in Fire Insights
+Data Transformation Processors in Sparkflows
 ----------------------------------------